 The best men's high-jumping performance last year was set by Ni Chin-chin of the People's Republic of China.

-The best men's high-jumping performance last year was set by Ni Chin-chin of the People's Republic of China.
+Background: The best men's high-jumping performance last year was set by Ni Chin-chin of the People's Republic of China.
 He cleared seven feet six inches (2.29 metres) -- a quarter of an inch better than the world record of Soviet star Valery Brumel.
 The performance was all the more remarkable because it was achieved without the pressure of international competition, the Chinese being outside the International Amateur Athletics Federation.

 So this Peking Television film gives world audiences their first glimpse of a remarkable athlete, who has adopted a conventional style to achieve his world-class performances.
 The coverage shows him training and studying how to adapt the precepts of Chairman Mao to his sport.
 There's also a flashback to his world-beating jump last November in the stadium at Changsa, Hunan Province.